drolbr/overpass-doc/en/preface/osm_data_model.md

 In addition, multiple data formats can represent the data.
 These data formats are presented in the section [Data Formats](../targets/formats.md).

-Handling the different object type such that it results in manageable geometry deserves a tutorial.
+Handling the different object type so that it results in manageable geometry deserves a tutorial.
 This tutorial is the section [Geometries](../full_data/osm_types.md).

 <a name="tags"/>
 ## Tags

-The semantical data of OpenStreetMap are encoded in short bits of text, so called _tags_.
+The semantical data of OpenStreetMap are encoded in short bits of text, called _tags_.
 _Tags_ always consist of a _key_ and a _value_.
 Each object can have for each _key_ at most one _value_.
 Beside a length restriction to 255 characters for each key and value no further constraints apply.

 The data model does not distinguish any particular tag or key.
-Tags can be chosen spontaneously and to best expedience;
+Tags can be chosen at any time and for any reason;
 this policy is highly likely to have promoted the success of OpenStreetMap.

-Latin lowercase letters and rarely the special characters `:` and `\_` virtually exclusively prevail amongst the keys.
+Tags contain Latin lowercase letters and, rarely, the special characters `:` and `\_`.
 The tags fall into the two informal categories:

-_Classifying tags_ have one of a few keys, and for each key only few values exist.
+_Classifying tags_ have one of a few keys, and for each key only a few values exist.
-Deviating values are perceived as erroneous.
+Deviating values are perceived as errors.
 For example, the public road grid for motorized vehicles is identified by the key [highway](https://taginfo.openstreetmap.org/keys/highway) and one of fewer than 20 customary values.

 In such tags, a value occasionally accommodates multiple customary values concatenated by semicolon.